-If you do not have a master file that creates serial number labels, get a copy from the Reseller website (see page vi).
+If you do not have a master template for creating serial number labels, get a copy from the Reseller website (see page vi) under Product Support Information in the Service and Support Library.

-- 1. Attach the regulatory label in the recess in the bottom case. - Using any PC connected to a laser printer, open the master serial label file, enter the serial number and product number from the old serial label, and print the new label on plain white paper.
+- 1. Attach the regulatory label in the recess in the bottom case. - 2.
+Using any PC connected to a laser printer, create a new Word document using master serial label template, enter the serial number and product number from the old serial label, and print the new label on plain white paper.
 The new label does not have barcodes. - 3.
 Carefully cut out the new serial label just inside the border and place it into the inner recess in the bottom case.
 The bottom of the label goes toward the front of the case. - 4.
 While holding the paper label in place, attach a serial label overlay into the outer recess.
 It covers and protects the serial label.